WheteThunger/MonumentFinder/README.md

   - Type: `string`
 - `"ShortName"` -- The short prefab name of the monument.
   - Type: `string`
-- `"Alias"` -- The alias of the monument if it has one, or else the short prefab name.
+- `"Alias"` -- The alias of the monument if it has one, or else null.
 For example, all train stations will use the alias `TrainStation`.
   - Type: `string`
   - Possible aliases: `TrainStation` | `BarricadeTunnel` | `LootTunnel` | `SplitTunnel` | `Intersection` | `LargeIntersection` | `CornerTunnel`.
 - `"Position"` -- The position of the monument.